Core Concepts

 // Regular send: copies data to kernel

-backend.send(buffer, length, token);
+backend.send(buffer, token);

 // Zero-copy send: kernel reads directly from user buffer

-backend.sendZeroCopy(buffer, length, token);
+backend.sendZeroCopy(buffer, token);

 // Note: Two completions - send complete + notification